Graphic Designers Dazzle Clients with words like Whitespace and Kerning

 v,

-The Goudy quote “Anyone who would letterspace blackletter would fuck sheep.” is an oversimplification at best.
+Goudy’s famous euphemism “Anyone who would letterspace blackletter would steal sheep” is an oversimplification at best.
 Even blackletter needs letterspacing at tiny sizes.
 So, we should hope that even the great Goudy fancied sheep every once in a while. 🐑